typedb/angular-posthog-freeze/README.md

 ## Additional information

+Adblockers may cause the issue to not show up.

 The issue also goes away if you take out the Angular Material popup menu from the source code.
 We hypothesise that somehow the two are not playing together well.